Congregation Beth Israel has committed to be a Brit Olam congregation with the Union for Reform Judaism.

 We host a variety of special events for the residents during the year including a traditional Thanksgiving Dinner, a New Year’s Eve party and a lunch on CBI Mitzvah Day.
 Many volunteers of all ages are participants in these celebrations.

-An annual highlight of the CBI calendar, our community truly comes together for Mitzvah Day.
+An annual highlight of the CBI calendar, our community truly comes together each Spring for Mitzvah Day.
 Congregants of all ages participate in a variety of activities to support good works throughout the Portland area.
 Past years’ projects have included meal preparation for shelters, sorting clothing for seasonal workers, cleaning and organization the Lift Urban Portland and Sunshine Pantry food warehouses, work at the Children’s Book Bank and maintenance of our own Beth Israel Cemetery.
 A special Family Mitzvah Center allows our littlest mensches to make a difference with special projects tailored to their skills.

 Mitzvah Day is run entirely by CBI volunteers, so if you have a great idea for a project or want to get involved in planning, please let us know!

 Advocacy is another ongoing facet of our Social Action Programming.
 This year, we had our second annual CBI Lobbying Day, during which CBI congregants and Rabbi Joseph met in Salem with five state legislators and delivered a letter to all legislators requesting that the state budget be a “moral” one that does not negatively affect the poorest among us.
 We also spoke in support of sensible gun control initiatives that are passing through the legislature this session.

 CBI has two Social Action Tribute Funds, the Social Action General Tribute Fund and the Social Action Food Fund, as well as our annual High Holidays Initiative, the Robert Peltz High Holidays Funds for Food.

 The Social Action Committee makes recommendations regarding contributions to other organizations to the Board of Trustees.
 All contributions to other organizations require the approval of the CBI Board.